nikos/springboot-marklogic-sample/README.md

 and how to use the Java API to deal with JSON and XML documents in regards to creation, binding and also query capabilites.
-With the recent advent of [Spring Boot](http://projects.spring.io/spring-boot/) I wanted to show case how easy and straight forward it is, and how less Java code it requires, to get a small web application up and running.
+With the recent advent of [Spring Boot](http://projects.spring.io/spring-boot/) I wanted to show case how easy and straight forward it is, and how less Java code it requires, to get a small (state-of-the-art with microservices, plus bells and whistles ready for production) web application up and running.

 ## Software Requirements